hemerajs/hemera/docs/reference.md

 ### Hemera.add()

-The topic is subscribed on NATS and can be called from any client.
+Registers a new server action which can be called from any client.

 ```js
 hemera.add(pattern, cb)